-I know it can be difficult for active women to hear and to accept the importance of reducing the load and intensity of their training in the postnatal period, BUT in the overall scheme of life and how well the body will function, this short period of modified load and intensity seriously is a very small speck of time!
+YES, it is difficult for active women to hear and accept the importance of reducing the load and intensity of their training in the postnatal period, BUT in the overall scheme of life this relatively short period of modified load and intensity is negligible!

-On the Pelvic Floor First website there is a list of pelvic floor safe resistance exercises and a list of resistance exercises to avoid.
-It can be frustrating and confusing deciphering all the ‘do’s and don’ts’ of postnatal exercise, particularly when it doesn’t relate to the exercise or sport you enjoy.
-Don’t let it stop you exercising through fear of not knowing where to start or say “to heck with it I’ll just train like I did before having my baby”.
-There are a many ways to modify resistance exercises; including weight lifting, Crossfit and bootcamp training, to protect your core and pelvic floor.
+On the Pelvic Floor Firstwebsite there is a list of pelvic floor safe resistance exercises and a list of resistance exercises to avoid.
+It can be frustrating and confusing deciphering all the ‘do’s and don’ts’ of postnatal exercise, particularly when it doesn’t seem to relate to the exercise or sport you enjoy, (CrossFit anyone?
+Don’t let it stop you through fear of not knowing where to start or say “to heck with it I’ll just train like I did before pregnancy”.
+There are a many ways to modify resistance exercises; including weight lifting, CrossFit and bootcamp training, to protect your core and pelvic floor.

 I specialise in personal training for women in the postnatal period.
-I work with women focusing on rebuilding core strength and building pelvic floor muscle control whilst gradually progress to higher intensity workouts and doing more challenging resistance exercises again.
+I work with women focusing on rebuilding core strength and building pelvic floor muscle control whilst gradually progressing to higher load and intensity.

-If you think you need to rebuild your core and pelvic floor (even if you’ve never had a baby), want to start exercising for the first time, want to return to exercise after having a baby or just want to lift heavy sh!t and train like a maniac because it makes you buzz, or prefer a more moderate exercise program to support your wellbing let’s chat.
+If you think you need to rebuild your core and pelvic floor in preparation for pregnancy, return to exercise post childbirth or just want to lift heavy shit and train like a ‘badass’ because it makes you froth, or simply prefer a more moderate exercise program let’s chat.